Plumbing Services for Lawrence, Ks

-We provide a variety of plumbing services to meet any residential or commercial need.
+We provide a variety of plumbing services to meet any residential or commercial plumbing needs.

 To test your pump, simply fill a bucket with water and pour it into the sump basin.
 If the pump activates automatically and begins removing water from the well, you're in good shape.